 The truck usually stops at both lakes a handful of times through May or the first part of June, but watch the Oregon Department of Fish and Wildlife’s weekly recreation report to be certain.

-Trout anglers use the usual dough baits, but visitors also report that anglers casting spinners, Kastmasters and other lures can often out-fish bait soakers.
+Trout anglers use the usual dough baits, but visitors also report that anglers casting spinners, Kastmasters, and other lures can often out-fish bait soakers.

-Lures also are a safer bet if you want to safely release the fish for someone else to catch.
+Lures are also a safer bet if you want to safely release the fish for someone else to catch.

 For more information about trout fishing methods, read our article Trout Fishing: Basic How-To Techniques and Tips.